For a less traditional savory breakfast, I enjoy the polenta-like, 100%-cornmeal, ‘Johnnycakes’ style of pancake with greens and eggs.

 - 2/3 to 1 cup buttermilk depending on the desired texture*

-- I’ve also had success substituting a 50/50 mix of milk and greek yogurt (without buttermilk you need something acidic to activate baking soda)
+- I’ve also had success substituting a 50/50 mix of milk and greek yogurt (note: just regular milk won’t work unless you shift to using only baking powder– without buttermilk, you need something acidic to activate baking soda!)

 Pre-heat a skillet on medium-low (especially if it’s large compared to the burner, to ensure more uniform edge-to-center heat), cook batter until bubbles start to pop through on the top and the bottom’s browned, flip, cook a few more minutes.